Catacombs Nightclub Philadelphia

-The Catacombs Nightclub was a gay after-hours club in Philadelphia that played underground dance music, which was the precursor to house music.
-Additionally, Catacombs was responsible for the creation of the dance music genre "Philly Classics."
-The club was a haven and cultural center for music industry professionals and artists of diverse backgrounds in the early '80s.
+The Catacombs Nightclub was a gay after-hours club in Philadelphia that played underground dance music, a precursor to house music.
+Additionally, Catacombs was responsible for the creation of the dance music genre "Philly Classics".
+The club was a cultural center for music industry professionals and artists of diverse backgrounds in the early 1980s.

 History

 Second Story, Philadelphia's premier nightclub, was located at 12th and Walnut Streets in Center City Philadelphia.
-The Story, as it was lovingly called by the weekly regulars—was the vision of brothers Barry Geftman and Wayne Geftman.
-The Geftman brothers’ original concept was to create a private, gay club with an environment featuring unique interiors, superior music, excellent sound, and innovative lighting.
-Under the banner of Disco Design, LTD., Wayne oversaw most of the creative and technical aspects of the club, while Barry deftly performed administrative duties, including staffing and promotions.
-As brothers, they were able to harness a natural synergy, which was the primary key to their success.
+Known to regulars as The Story, it was inspired by the vision of brothers Barry and Wayne Geftman.
+The Geftman brothers' original concept was to create a private, gay club with an environment featuring unique interiors, superior music and sound, and innovative lighting.
+Under the banner of Disco Design, LTD., Wayne oversaw most of the creative and technical aspects of the club, while Barry performed administrative duties including staffing and promotions.

-Before Second Story was realized, Wayne and Barry had created their first nightclub, the Music Box.
-The club was one of the most popular spots at Jersey Shore during summers in the 1970s.
-New York's “Discoteckin Magazine” called it “a club worth leaving New York for.”
+Before Second Story was opened, Wayne and Barry had created their first nightclub, the Music Box.
+The club was one of the most popular spots at the Jersey Shore during summers in the 1970s.
+New York's Discoteckin magazine called it "a club worth leaving New York for".

-The sound system was designed by Rosner Custom Sound and was installed by Rosner's lead engineer—Donald Carucci, known as an expert in the field of nightclub sound.
-The Music Box's sound system was unparalleled, and Wayne and DJ Frankie “Who” Sestito frequently turned the music up, which further cemented the club's popularity.
-With the success of the Music Box at the Jersey Shore, the Geftman brothers realized that it was time to bring their concepts to Philadelphia; hence, the Second Story was born.
+The sound system was designed by Rosner Custom Sound and was installed by Rosner's lead engineer, Donald Carucci, known as an expert in the field of nightclub sound.
+The Music Box's sound system was unparalleled, and Wayne and DJ Frankie "Who" Sestito frequently turned the music up, which further cemented the club's popularity.
+With the success of the Music Box at the Jersey Shore, the Geftman brothers decided it was time to bring their concepts to Philadelphia with Second Story.